CARE: Certifiably Robust Learning with Reasoning via Variational Inference: Experimental Evaluation

 \textbf{Datasets and the implementation of \textit{learning} component.} For AwA2, all sensors, including the main sensor and knowledge sensors, are trained with the architecture of ResNet-50~\cite{he2016deep}; while for Word50 and PDF malware datasets, we build the feed-forward neural network with two hidden layers activated by ReLU for all sensors.
 Specifically, for Word50, following the similar setting in~\cite{chen2015learning}, the number of hidden neurons is set to $512$ for character classification and $1024$ for word classification; for the PDF malware dataset, following the same setting in~\cite{chen2020training}, the number of hidden neurons is set to $200$ for both main sensor and the knowledge sensors.
 For GTSRB, we use the GTSRB-CNN~\cite{eykholt2018robust} for all sensors.

-\textbf{The implementation of \textit{reasoning} component.} The dimension of the embedding $\vec{\mu}$ for each predicate is fixed to $512$.
+\textbf{The implementation of \textit{reasoning} component.} The dimension of the embedding $\vec{\mu}$ for each predicate is fixed to $512$, {and it is initialized with the He uniform initialization~\cite{he2015delving}}.
 For all datasets, we use the GCN with two hidden layers, and the hidden dimension is also set to $512$.
 For the construction of the graph, we introduce a node for each predicate, and each predicate corresponds to one class that appeared in the main sensor or knowledge sensor exactly.
 The edge will connect associated predicates that appeared in the same knowledge rule (formula).
 We train the GCN with $60$ epochs, and the learning rate is set to $0.01$ in the first $40$ epochs and set to $0.001$ for the last $20$ epochs.

-\textbf{Baselines.} For the dataset AwA2, Word50, and GTSRB, whose features are continuous, we consider four state-of-the-art $\ell_2$ certification baselines: (1) \emph{Gaussian smoothing}~\cite{cohen2019certified} trains smoothed classifiers by directly augmenting the input images with the Gaussian noise during training; (2) \emph{SWEEN}~\cite{liu2020enhancing} employs weighted ensemble to improve the certified robustness; (3) \emph{SmoothAdv}~\cite{salman2019provably} further applies adversarial training to improve the certified robustness based on the Gaussian smoothing; (4) \emph{Consistency}~\cite{jeong2020consistency} adds a consistency regularization term in the training loss based on standard Gaussian smooth training.
+\textbf{Baselines.} For the dataset AwA2, Word50, and GTSRB, whose features are continuous, we consider four state-of-the-art $\ell_2$ certification baselines: (1) \emph{Gaussian smoothing}~\cite{cohen2019certified} trains smoothed classifiers by directly augmenting the input images with the Gaussian noise during training; (2) \emph{SWEEN}~\cite{liu2020enhancing} employs weighted ensemble to improve the certified robustness; (3) \emph{SmoothAdv}~\cite{salman2019provably} further applies adversarial training to improve the certified robustness based on the Gaussian smoothing; (4) \emph{Consistency}~\cite{jeong2020consistency} adds a consistency regularization term in the training loss based on standard Gaussian smooth training; {(5)~\emph{MultiTask} incorporates the additional sensor information by adding more classification heads in the main sensor and training it together with the knowledge classification tasks under Gaussian augmentation}.
 For the PDF malware dataset, whose features are binary, we consider the state-of-the-art $\ell_0$ certification baseline: Lee et al.~\cite{lee2019tight}.
 To train a $\ell_0$ smoothed robust model, we smooth each feature by replacing it with a range of discrete random values with probability ($1-\alpha$) following existing work~\cite{lee2019tight}.
 SWEEN serves as another baseline to represent the SOTA robust ensembles.